ooni/ooni.org/content/post/internet-censorship-catalonia-independence-referendum.md

 # Updates

 * **4th October 2017:** Qurium / Virtual Road have published data showing the mechanisms used to block websites associated to the referendum of 1-O of Catalonia.
-View their findingers **[here](https://www.qurium.org/alerts/spain/blocking-techniques-catalunya/)**.
+View their findings **[here](https://www.qurium.org/alerts/spain/blocking-techniques-catalunya/)**.